Prag8855/aab/frontend/content/guides/leaving-germany.md

 - [ ] **[Get your last bonus](/guides/losing-your-job#what-happens-to-your-pay-and-bonuses)**
     If you leave a company before the end of the year, you can usually get part of your yearly bonus.[^4]
 - [ ] **[Get your apartment deposit back](/guides/mietkaution#how-to-get-your-kaution-back)**
     Your landlord can take up to 12 months to return your deposit.
-After you receive your last *[[Nebenkostenabrechnung]]*, you should get the rest of your deposit back.
+After you get your last *[[Nebenkostenabrechnung]]*, you should get the rest of your deposit back.
 - [ ] **[Make a tax declaration](/guides/moving-in#deduct-your-moving-costs)**
     If you move for work, your relocation costs are [tax-deductible](/glossary/steuerlich%20absetzbar).
 Since you stopped working in the middle of the year, you probably paid too much [salary tax](/glossary/Einkommensteuer).
 Most people get money back.[^8]
 - [ ] **[Get your pension payments back](/guides/pension-payments-refund)**